AddApptr/AATKitSPM/README.md

 # AATKitSPM

-A swift package manager that wraps AATKit and ad metworks (Only ad networks with xcframework binaries are considered)
+A swift package manager that wraps AATKit and ad networks (Only ad networks with xcframework binaries are considered)

 * For more information about integration steps, please refer to the [integration documentation](https://bitbucket.org/addapptr/aatkit-ios/wiki/Swift%20Package%20Manager)